ddustin/lightning-rfc/07-routing-gossip.md

 A node:
   - if the `gossip_queries` feature is negotiated:
 	- MUST not send gossip until it receives `gossip_timestamp_filter`.
+  - if the `gossip_minisketch` feature is negotiated:
+    - SHOULD send a `gossip_set` message once the number of changes to the set since it was last sent to this peer is greater or equal to the capacity of the set.
+  - otherwise:
     - SHOULD flush outgoing gossip messages once every 60 seconds, independently of the arrival times of the messages.
     - Note: this results in staggered announcements that are unique (not duplicated).
   - MAY re-announce its channels regularly.